longphanquangminh/new-contest-portfolio/README.md

 ---

-This project is developed and contributed by [Long Phan](https://github.com/longphanquangminh) 🇻🇳
+This project was created by me and built with [KendoReact](https://github.com/telerik/kendo-react).

 I don’t chase perfection, it follows me – Long Phan